 The climate of Palmer is moderated by its proximity to the Cook Inlet.
 Though interior Alaska often sees temperatures reach 50 degrees below zero during the winter, it rarely drops below minus 20 in Palmer.
 Lows average around 8 degrees in January, and highs average 66 degrees in July.

-The winters in Glennallen last from October through April and temperatures can get as cold as 40-60 below zero (Fahrenheit) for short periods of time November through February.
+The winters in Palmer last from October through April and temperatures can get as cold as 30 below zero (Fahrenheit) for short periods of time November through February.
+Compounding the cold temperatures is the severe wind.
+Palmer sits at the mouth of the Matanuska River Valley.
+Coming off the Matanuska Glacier, this valley can generate winds in excess of 50mph.
 This means that it is necessary to have clothing that is suitable for the climate.
-A parka rated for 50-below and snow pants as well as warm boots are advisable.
+A parka rated for 50-below and snow pants as well as warm boots are advisable for outdoor recreation.
 Gloves or mittens are necessary for severe cold – leather or Gore-Tex is best with a warm liner.
 A scarf or ski mask is helpful for face protection in the cold.
 Be careful not to buy anything with vinyl or plastic on it as they will crack or shatter in the severe cold.

-Life is different in Alaska’s interior and sometimes challenging, but the benefits far exceed the difficulties.
-If we can answer any questions you have about life in the interior or to help you adjust in any other way, please don’t hesitate to ask.
+Life is different in Alaska, and sometimes challenging, but the benefits far exceed the difficulties.
+If we can answer any questions you have about life in Palmer or to help you adjust in any other way, please don’t hesitate to ask.